 We Could Each Be Dr. King

-Sixty-four years after the Montgomery bus boycott catapulted a 26-year-old King into prominence, blacks are being newly systematically disenfranchised in our elections.
+Sixty-five years after the Montgomery bus boycott catapulted a 26-year-old King into prominence, blacks (and Latinos) are being newly systematically disenfranchised in our elections.
 Affirmative action and school desegregation are dead.
 Urban school districts across the country are as segregated and unequal as ever.
+Prisons and the “justice” system have ensnared millions.
 A conservative US Supreme Court has helped usher in a new era where possible redress in the courts for discrimination has been steadily whittled away.

-King used the moral outrage of white Americans to force change; in a new, far more cynical century, white Americans aren’t as easily moticated moral outrage.
+King used the moral outrage of white Americans to force change; in our far more cynical century, white Americans aren’t as easily motivated by moral outrage.
+Hatred and shamelessness are what get you noticed in our new, social media universe.
 It’d take a whole lot more than Bull Connor’s police dogs to make the news today.
-And social media has transformed activism – elevating the voices that are the most eloquent and incendiary, often at the expense of strategic organizing that can change public policies (or prevent past public policy victories from being gutted).
+And social media has also transformed activism – elevating the voices that are the most eloquent and incendiary, often at the expense of strategic organizing that can change public policies (or prevent past public policy victories from being gutted).

-But we also now have tools not available to Dr. King.
+But we also now have tools unimaginable to Dr. King.
 The forces of racism and hate notwithstanding, ours is now a far more multi-cultural society.
 Many more people have personal relationships with people of other races, ethnicities, religions, sexual orientations, or classes.
 Appeals to abstract moral principles mean something, but injuries to people we know personally mean more.
 And social media’s impacts are also positive – enabling a new generation to be not only interconnected in ways unthinkable in King’s time, but able to quickly organize and to resist injustice at a scale he could never have imagined.
 The 1963 March On Washington took months to organize, drawing between 200,000 and 300,000 people to witness King’s most famous speech.
-Two years ago, after the newly inaugurated Donald Trump enacted a Muslim travel ban, a similar number swarmed airports across America in hours.
-Bayard Rustin and A. Philip Randolph and never dreamed of such possibilities.
+In 2017, after the newly inaugurated Donald Trump enacted a Muslim travel ban, a similar number swarmed airports across America in hours.
+Organizers like Bayard Rustin and A. Philip Randolph and never dreamed of such possibilities.

 How they demanded change, and won it, through the exercise of power nobody thought they had, should inspire all of us.
-Now more than ever, their story needs to be fully told.
+As we face a 2020 presidential election that could either reverse recent trends in the federal government and our broader culture or cement them for generations, it’s more important to act and to represent not just for Dr.King’s moral vision, but also his policy priorities.
+Now more than ever, King’s story needs to be fully told.
 As it inspires us to action, that arc might just start bending back toward justice again.